Crelde/iotapoweredplants/README.md

 **For more detailed instructions on how to set this project up yourself please visit [The Iota Powered Plants Wiki](https://github.com/Crelde/iotapoweredplants/wiki)**

-My name is Christian and my technical background is that I am a software developer in a global bioscience company.
+My name is Christian and I am a software developer in a global bioscience company.
 I am 28 years old and got my masters from the IT University of Copenhagen.
 In my daily life i spend most of my time developing digital services for our end customers.
 I have a big passion for DLT and have been following iota for a long time.
-I have very happy to be able to dip my toes in the water and try out integrating something with iota.
+I am very happy to be able to dip my toes in the water and try out integrating something with iota.
 I am a huge fan of data being more accessible, widespread and less silo'ed, so naturally this is a hackathon I HAD to participate in!
 ## Demo video
 Please check [this link](https://i.imgur.com/Fvk012V.mp4) for a demonstration of the project

 ## Purpose
 I set out to create a project to monitor and control my basil plants!
-This is just a small scale project, but the idea is to illustrate how this setup could be used in for example an Indoor/Vertical Farming plant.
+This is just a small scale project, but the idea is to illustrate how this setup could be used in, for example an Indoor/Vertical Farming plant.
 There are a number of reasons why this would be a real benefit for businesses in this segment:
 * There is a lot of datapoints to monitor the production.
 * It could make production more autonomous, by utilizing the datapoints and tailor the watering/fertilizing directly to the individual plant.
 * It would be possible to provide **tamperproof data** about the plants to end-consumers since the data is on the Iota tangle.